webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

     - Customer Name: Name of the customer.
     - Product: Purchased product details.
   - Customer Name is dependent on Customer ID.
 Knowing the Customer ID uniquely determines the Customer Name.
-- **Multivalued dependence / join dependence**
-  - Multivalued dependence and join dependence entail dependencies between three or more columns.
 - **Redundancy**
   - Redundancy is the **repetition of related values** in a table.
 - **Normal forms**
   - Normal forms are **rules for designing tables with less redundancy**.
-- **first normal form**
-  - Every cell of a table contains exactly one value.
-A table is in first normal form when, in addition, the table has a primary key.
-- **second normal form**
-  - A table is in second normal form when all non-key columns depend on the whole primary key.
-- **third normal form**
-  - Informally, a table is in third normal form when all non-key columns depend on the key, the whole key, and nothing but the key.
-A formal definition appears elsewhere in this material.

 ## 4.11 Boyce-Codd normal form

-- **candidate key / Minimal**
-  - A candidate key is a simple or composite column that is unique and minimal.
-Minimal means all columns are necessary for uniqueness.
-- **non-key**
-  - A non-key column is a column that is not contained in a candidate key.
-- **third normal form**
-  - A table is in third normal form if, whenever a non-key column A depends on column B, then B is unique.
-Columns A and B may be simple or composite.
-- **Boyce-Codd normal form**
-  - Boyce-Codd normal form applies to all columns and eliminates redundancy.
-  - In a Boyce-Codd normal form table, if column A depends on column B, then B must be unique.
-  - Boyce-Codd normal form is ideal for **tables with frequent inserts, updates, and deletes**.
 - **Trivial Dependencies**
   - When the columns of A are a subset of the columns of B, A always depends on B. Ex: FareClass depends on (FlightCode, FareClass).
 These dependencies are called trivial.